johncramblitt/cap-algorithm/README.md

 DOI: pending embargo

-Originally developed by Lundquist et al., [2008](#references), and implemented in Python in this repository by John Cramblitt with valuable input from Jessica Lundquist (Univ. of Washington, Seattle).
+Originally developed by Lundquist et al., [2008](#references).
+Implemented in Python by John Cramblitt with valuable input from Jessica Lundquist (Univ. of Washington, Seattle).

 ## CONTACT